 About The Ship

-- Launched in autumn 2018, a state-of-the-art ship purposely built for expedition cruising
+- Launched in 2019, a state-of-the-art ship purposely built for expedition cruising

 - Optional activities for active adventurers: kayaking, camping & stand-up paddle boarding